jbisetto/free-genai-bootcamp-2025/song-vocabulary/docs/mistral/architecture.md

 - **Purpose**: Provides HTTP endpoints for the vocabulary generation service
 - **API Endpoints**:
   - `/api/v1/vocab-generator`: Main endpoint for generating vocabulary from songs
-  - `/api/v1/cache`: Endpoint for listing all songs and artists in the cache
+  - `/api/v1/cache`: Endpoint for listing all songs and artists in the vocabulary cache
+  - `/api/v1/vocab-cache`: Endpoint for listing all entries in the vocabulary cache
+  - `/api/v1/cache/clean`: Endpoint for cleaning up old entries in the vocabulary cache
   - Swagger UI available at `/docs`
   - ReDoc available at `/redoc`
 - **Functionality**: